practicalli/clojure-cli-config/README.md

 `CLJ_CONFIG` can be used to over-ride all other location settings

-> Check the location of your Clojure configuration directory by running `clojure -Sdescribe` and checking the `:user-config` value.
+> Check the location of your Clojure configuration directory by running `clojure -Sdescribe` and checking the `:config-user` value.

 Fork the practicalli/clojure-deps-edn repository and clone your fork to an existing `.clojure/` directory (eg. `$HOME/.clojure` or `%HOME%\.clojure`).